A general fluid-sediment mixture model and constitutive theory: Analytical Verification of Model

 where $\dot{\gamma}$ is the applied \textit{steady shear-rate}.
 Since the mixture is uniform and $\tr(\mathsfbi{L}) = 0$, \eqref{Eqn: true_fluid_density} tells us that the \textit{true} fluid density, $\rho_f$, is constant.
 By \eqref{Eqn: fluid_phase_pore_pressure}, this means that the fluid phase pore pressure remains constant, $p_f = p_{eq}$, with $p_{eq}$ some constant equilibrium pressure.

 The fluid phase shear stress, $\boldsymbol{\tau_f}$, is determined by \eqref{Eqn: fluid_shear_stress},

 In the solid phase, there are two regimes of interest, the compacted regime with $\phi \geq \phi_m$ and the non-compacted regime with $\phi < \phi_m$.
 In the compacted regime, the sustained granular contacts result in non-steady behavior (the positivity of the dilatation angle $\beta$ from \eqref{Eqn: beta} results in continuous growth of the pressure $\tilde{p}$).
-For this reason, we will be more interested in the behavior of the non-compacted regime, where granular stresses result from non-permanent granular contacts and interactions via the fluid medium.
+For this reason, we will be more interested in the behavior of the non-compacted regime, where steady-state flow is possible.

 Assuming that the solid phase begins in a stress-free state and that the \textit{shear modulus}, $G$, is much greater than the characteristic shear stress, it can be shown that \eqref{Eqn: solid_phase_granular_stress_evolution} and \eqref{Eqn: plastic_flow_rule} together imply that $\boldsymbol{\tilde{\sigma}}$ will reach a steady value with the \textit{equivalent plastic shear rate} $\dot{\bar{\gamma}}^p$ non-zero and equivalent to total \textit{steady shear rate} $\dot{\gamma}$.
 The solid phase effective granular stress then satisfies,